pommobile/com_ibm_jil_project/README.md

 Events run in Kafka.
 Databases run in PostgreSQL.

-## Visit repositories

 Each repository maps to 1 artifact of type:
 - library
-- database server with 1 or many databases
+- database server with 1 or several databases
-- event server with many topics
+- event server with several topics
 - frontend web server
 - backend application server